National Association of Attorneys General

 The Executive Committee of the Association is charged with the leadership of Association operations.
 The Executive Committee comprises the four NAAG officers, four regional delegates, three presidential appointees and chair of the Mission Foundation.

-NAAG holds three annual membership meetings each year in the fall, winter and summer, where the attorneys general conduct the business of the Association, including the consideration and adoption of NAAG policy positions and the holding of meetings of its committees.
+NAAG holds two annual membership meetings each year in December and in the spring during which attorneys general conduct Association business, including the consideration and adoption of NAAG policy positions and holding meetings of its committees.
 Where an interim position is necessary, the Executive Committee may take action.
-In addition, issues may be raised, discussed, and studied at seminars and other Committee and Subcommittee meetings and may be referred to the Executive Committee and the full Association for formal consideration.
+In addition, issues may be raised, discussed, and studied at seminars and other Committee meetings and may be referred to the Executive Committee and the full Association for formal consideration.

 The Association elects its officers yearly through geographical rotation by region.
 Election of the four officers - president, president-elect, vice president, and immediate past president - takes place at the annual NAAG Capital Forum in Washington, D.C. each December.
 The president appoints all standing and special committee chairs.
 Committees are charged with studying all substantive matters within their jurisdiction and recommending policy positions and other matters to the attorneys general for action by the full Association.